BenLu0/ada-lovelace/README.md

 ## License

-Licensed under the MIT license, you can find the license in both the website and the repo.
+Licensed under the copyleft MIT license, you can find the terms in both the website and the repo.